 No, it wasn’t.
 Even given the major news stories of that time — the aftermath of the 1968 presidential election, Vietnam, social and racial unrest — the scattered, muted treatment of the N3H2 pandemic feels quaint compared with the saturated coverage of the coronavirus today.
 And while the nanosecond-by-nanosecond tracking these days of even the most trivial matters has its obvious harms and drawbacks, newspapers’ limited coverage of H3N2 then seems incomplete and almost dismissive of the virus’ actual and potential ramifications.

-Take, for example, the lead-up to a Dec.
+Take the lead-up to a Dec.
 10, 1968, NBA game between the Boston Celtics and Baltimore Bullets.
 Gene Shue, the Bullets coach, had spent three days in bed “with the Hong Kong flu that has struck nearly half of Baltimore,” according to the Evening Sun.
 But the bigger story line was that Bill Russell — who was not only the Celtics’ starting center but also their head coach — had missed the team’s two previous games because of H3N2.
 Picture a story of comparable significance today.
 Picture LeBron James testing positive for COVID-19.

 Or, picture a college basketball team so overtaken by the coronavirus that it doesn’t have enough healthy players to put a team on the court.
 No one was prepared for that possibility in early March, but perhaps we should have been.